Published on Monday 5 December 2016 02:20

 Ten Second Review

-It's not the quietest car you'll ever drive, with some noticeable bump and thump around town on bad surfaces, but visibility is excellent, thanks to slim windscreen pillars and the seating position is nicely elevated.
-It steps off the line really smartly and the steering is excellent, as is the XV's body control.
+On the road, visibility is excellent, thanks to slim windscreen pillars and the seating position is nicely elevated.
+It steps off the line really smartly and the XV's body control is better than you'd expect.
 Drive it a bit faster and you'll be impressed by the sheer amount of front end grip.
 It's the sort of car that will have you praying for snow in the forecast.

 Design and Build